visgl/luma.gl/docs/api-reference/webgl/vertex-array-object.md

-# VertexArrayObject
+# VertexArrayObject (EXT)

-* `VertexArrayObject`s are not available in basic WebGL1 environments.
-They are available by default in WebGL2 and via a commonly supported extension under WebGL1.
+A vertex array object is a WebGL object that stores all of the state needed to supply vertex data.
+While `VertexArrayObject`s are not available in basic WebGL1 environments, they are available by default in WebGL2 and via a commonly supported extension under WebGL1.

+For more information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Array_Object).

 ## Usage